ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 ## `■■` sīla ■ fencing

-Since the animals are full wild, first of all the trainer needs to fence them, so they do not go into intoxication pastures.
-In this way, eventually, his level of intoxication will subside enough, so the trainer will be able to interact with them.
+Since the animals are full wild, first of all the tamer needs to fence them, so they do not go into intoxication pastures.
+In this way, eventually, his level of intoxication will subside enough, so the tamerwill be able to interact with them.

-This fencing is done by forcefully imposing the trainer will upon the animals from coarser miss behaviour to subtler miss behaviours.
+This fencing is done by forcefully imposing the tamer will upon the animals from coarser miss behaviour to subtler miss behaviours.
 This would correspond to the coarser application of the precepts in body and verbal miss behaviours.

 It is likely one may need to apply subsequent fences, for instance, someone very keen on alcohol may need to fence all pubs, so he don't step into dangerous territory.
 Someone very keen on the internet, may beed to remove all internet connectivity.